cisagov/molecule-packer-ci-iam-user-tf-module/README.md

 Note that two AWS providers are required by this module:

-* "aws" (default provider) - This provider must allow access to create IAM resources in the account where the SSM Parameter Store is located.
-This is also the same account where the AMIs will be created.
+* "aws.images-ProvisionParameterStoreReadRoles" - This provider must allow
+  creation of a role in the target (Images) account that can read SSM Parameter Store parameters.
+Note that this must be the same account where the AMIs will be created.
-* "aws.users" - This provider must allow access to create IAM resources in the account where the new user will be created.
+* "aws.users" - This provider must allow access to create all necessary IAM resources in the account where the new user will be created.

 See [here](https://www.terraform.io/docs/modules/index.html) for more details on Terraform modules and the standard module structure.